Sharpton decries 'stench of racism' in Daunte Wright's death - WTMJ

 “We come today as the air fresheners for Minnesota,” Sharpton said, vowing changes in federal law.
 “We’re trying to get the stench of police brutality out of the atmosphere.
 We’re trying to get the stench of racism out of the atmosphere.
 We’re trying to get the stench of racial profiling out of the atmosphere.

-“We come to Minnesota as air fresheners because your air is to odorous for us to breathe,” he said.”
+“We come to Minnesota as air fresheners because your air is too odorous for us to breathe,” he said.”
 We can’t breathe in your stinking air no more!”

 Brooklyn Center’s police chief said it appeared from body camera video that the officer who shot Wright used her pistol when she meant to use her Taser as Wright struggled with police.
 The 26-year veteran, Kim Potter, is charged with second-degree manslaughter.
 Both she and the chief resigned after the shooting.